ria0304/ApexNet/README.md

 ## Deployment

-Not configured — this runs locally for evaluation.
-No Dockerfile is included; there's no external API dependency (unlike Velaris's OpenRouter chain) so there's nothing to containerize for secrets management, only for portability if that becomes a requirement later.
+Not configured — this runs locally for evaluation only.
+There's no external API dependency and no secrets to manage, so no Dockerfile is included; containerizing it would only be about portability, not security, if that becomes a requirement later.

 ---

 ## Environment Variables

-None required.
-Training and serving both run entirely on local compute against the bundled `data/*.csv` — no API keys, no external service calls.
+None are required — training and serving both run entirely on local compute against the bundled `data/*.csv`, with no API keys or external service calls.
+Two optional variables control logging:

 | Variable | Required | Description |
 |---|---|---|